Contributed by Ornella Altunyan on 2024-12-14

 Clone the repo

-To start, clone the repo and install the dependencies:
+To start, clone the repo and install the dependencies:.env.local file with your API keys:

-environment variable in the AI providers section
+OPENAI_API_KEY environment variable in the AI providers section

-of your account, and set the PINECONE_API_KEY
+of your account, and set the PINECONE_API_KEY environment variable in the Environment variables section.

-We'll use the local environment variables to embed and upload the vectors, and the Braintrust variables to run the RAG tool and LLM calls remotely.
+We’ll use the local environment variables to embed and upload the vectors, and

 Upload the vectors

-To upload the vectors, run the upload-vectors.ts
+To upload the vectors, run theupload-vectors.ts script:

-directory, breaks them into sections based on headings, and creates vector embeddings for each section using OpenAI's API.
-It then stores those embeddings along with the section's title and content in Pinecone.
+docs-sample directory, breaks them into sections based on headings, and creates vector embeddings for each section using OpenAI’s API.
+It then stores those embeddings along with the section’s title and content in Pinecone.

 That’s it for setup!
 Now let’s dig into the code.